$3,100,000Pressure sore death

 Duration of Neglect

 Another critical factor is the length of time the nursing home allowed the bedsores to progress without intervention.
-If the resident was left to suffer for an extended period, this can demonstrate severe neglect and warrant more significant compensation.
+If the resident was left to suffer for an extended period, this could demonstrate severe neglect and risk of pressure ulcer development, warranting more significant compensation.

 Contributory Factors